-In 2020, June 20th marks the Summer Solstice, the day of the year when the Sun reaches the Tropic of Cancer, its highest point in the Northern Hemisphere.
-The day of the Summer Solstice is also the longest day of the year for those of us living north of the Equator.
-Modern calendars refer to this day as the first day of summer, though ancient reckoning actually viewed May 1 as the beginning of summer, and the Solstice as “Midsummer,” the halfway point of the season.
-Which actually makes a lot of sense.
-Read on to find out why!
+In 2021, June 20th marks the summer solstice, the day of the year when the Sun reaches the Tropic of Cancer, its highest point in the Northern Hemisphere.
+It’s also the longest day of the year for those of us living north of the Equator.
+Modern calendars refer to this day as the first day of summer, though ancient reckoning actually viewed May 1 as the beginning of summer, and the solstice as “Midsummer,” the halfway point of the season.
+Which actually makes a lot of sense, if you think about it.

 Midpoint (of summer) is the correct modern term for the middle of summer, which occurs in August.